-- A cancelable swap is a plain vanilla interest rate swap where one side has the option to terminate on one or more payment dates. - Terminating a swap is the same as entering into the offsetting (opposite) swaps. - If there is only one termination date, a cancelable swap is the same as a regular swap plus a position in a European swaption.
+- A cancelable swap is a plain vanilla interest rate swap where one side has the option to terminate on one or more payment dates. - Terminating a swap is the same as entering into the offsetting (opposite) swaps. - If there is only one termination date, a cancelable swap is the same as a regular swap plus a position in a European swap option.

 - A ten-year swap where Microsoft will receive 6% and pay LIBOR.
-Suppose that Microsoft has the option to terminate at the end of six years. - The swap is a regular ten-year swap to receive 6% and pay LIBOR plus long position in a six-year European option to enter a four-year swap where 6% is paid and LIBOR is received (the latter is referred to as a 6×4 European swaption). - When the swap can be terminated on a number of different payment dates, it is a regular swap plus a Bermudan-style swaption.
+Suppose that Microsoft has the option to terminate at the end of six years. - The swap is a regular ten-year swap to receive 6% and pay LIBOR plus long position in a six-year European option to enter a four-year swap where 6% is paid and LIBOR is received (the latter is referred to as a $6 \times 4$ European option). - When the swap can be terminated on a number of different payment dates, it is a regular swap plus a Bermudan-style swap option.